Alexander A. Reinert

-Alexander A. Reinert is a professor of law at the Benjamin N. Cardozo School of Law of Yeshiva University in New York City.
-Professor Reinert specializes in the areas of civil procedure, civil rights law, rights of prisoners and detainees, and constitutional law.
+Alexander A. Reinert is an American legal scholar working as a professor of law at the Benjamin N. Cardozo School of Law.
+Reinert specializes in the areas of civil procedure, civil rights law, rights of prisoners and detainees, and constitutional law.

+Education

+Reinert received his bachelor's degree from Brown University in 1994 and a Juris Doctor from the New York University School of Law in 1999.

+Career

-Professor Reinert received his bachelor's degree from Brown University in 1994 and his juris doctor from New York University in 1999.
-Following law school, he clerked for Harry T. Edwards, DC Circuit Court of Appeals, followed by Supreme Court Justice Stephen Breyer.
+Following law school, Reinert clerked for Harry T. Edwards, of the United States Court of Appeals for the District of Columbia Circuit, followed by Supreme Court Justice Stephen Breyer.

-Professor Reinert conducts research in the areas of constitutional law, civil procedure, and criminal law.
+Reinert conducts research in the areas of constitutional law, civil procedure, and criminal law.
 His articles have appeared in the Stanford Law Review, the University of Illinois Law Review, the Virginia Law Review, and the University of Pennsylvania Law Review, among other journals.